khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/color.md

 The data visualization palette is designed specifically for conveying different types of data.
 The meaning is derived from the data itself, not by color as a first measure.
 The palette is versatile enough to be applied in a number of [data types](#data-types) in both light and dark UI.

-View the [Foundations > Color](/product-foundations/colors) section for details about the UI, neutral, and theme palettes.
+Note: View the [Foundations > Color](/product-foundations/colors) section for details about the UI, neutral, and theme palettes.

 ### Hues, steps, and variables